Wavemind/liwi-backend/.github/ISSUE_TEMPLATE/bug_report.md

 ## Context
 - Environment (staging, test, prod)
 - Full URL where the issue occurs
+- Use IDs instead of labels to identify a node/diagram/version

 ## To Reproduce
 Steps to reproduce the behavior :